compgrokker/pocketnuke/README.md

 # pocketnuke
 sudo-like tool for when sudo isn't available

-After compiling, it needs to be the root user and have the suid bit set.
+After compiling, it needs to be owned by the root user and have the suid bit set.